How it all works

 Members can maintain a set of preferences to automate the process of joining new groups thereby never missing an opportunity.

 There is a preference for each type of group.
-That is, preferences A, M, U and S. The preferences can have two types of values.
+That is, preferences A, M, U, S and E. The preferences can have two types of values.

 First, the preference can have the default number of shares to buy in each new group.
 The default value is 1 share.
 If a preference has 0 shares, this implies the member chooses not join that type of group.

 The second type of value is a target win expressed as a dollar amount.
 This number can be followed by the maximum number of shares.
 For example, a preference of "$1M max of 3 shares" means the member wishes to buy the least number of shares to win $1 million but restrict the maximum number of shares to 3.

 The fifth and last preference is used to hold any extra instructions not covered by the five group specific preferences.

 Preferences can be changed at any time by simply sending an email.
 Regardless of the preferences selected, exceptions can be requested for any given draw.
 Almost any variation on the above preferences can also be requested.

 Emails are sent to all members when new groups are launched, for upcoming group plays and to report draw results.
 In the banner of the website home page is the date of the last membership email.

 The emails are personalized and contain the following member information: